sethmnielsen/personal-website/content/authors/seth/_index.md

 My research involves navigation and perception in unstructured environments, with a focus on autonomous landing of multirotors and eVTOL aircraft.
 I also have experience in building photorealistic software-in-the-loop simulations for UAVs.

 {{< icon name="download" pack="fas" >}}{{< staticref "media/sethnielsen_resume.pdf" "newtab" >}}Click here{{< /staticref >}} to see my résumé.

+Here are a few video highlights of my accomplishments.

+Fully autonomous search, detect and approach for final goal marker:
+{{< youtube cOX-QPgbB50 >}}

+Flight of an eVTOL aircraft using a modded version of AirSim:

+{{< youtube 5YMXq0EfEog >}}